AxayRam/Camera_Surveillance_System/README.md

-# Camera_Surveillance_System

-📷 IoT-Based Motion Sensor Camera Surveillance System
-🔒 With Telegram Control using ESP32-CAM
-Welcome to our innovative surveillance system project!
-This system is designed to offer real-time security, smart automation, and remote access, all using cost-effective components like the ESP32-CAM, PIR sensor, and Telegram Bot API.

-🧠 About the Project
-In today’s world, the demand for intelligent and low-cost surveillance systems is growing.
-This project showcases a complete solution that:

-✅ Detects motion using PIR sensor
-✅ Captures images via ESP32-CAM
-✅ Sends alerts & photos to Telegram instantly
-✅ Monitors temperature and humidity with DHT11
-✅ Controls devices like lights using a relay module

-The system is built with embedded IoT technology and supports two-way communication via Telegram, eliminating the need for traditional CCTV monitors.

-🔧 Hardware Used
-📸 ESP32-CAM (with OV2640 Camera)
-👀 PIR Sensor (Motion Detection)
-🌡️ DHT11 (Temp & Humidity)
-💡 Relay Module (for controlling lights/gate)
-💻 FTDI Programmer (for uploading code)

-💻 Software & Tools
-Arduino IDE
-Telegram Bot API
-Libraries: WiFi.h, esp_camera.h, UniversalTelegramBot.h, ArduinoJson, DHT.h

-📐 System Architecture
-The ESP32-CAM is at the heart of the system, with components connected to GPIO pins for sensing, controlling, and communicating.
-The Telegram Bot acts as a remote control interface and notification platform.

-📸 Features
-🔔 Motion-triggered image capture
-🖼️ Instant image delivery via Telegram
-🌦️ Real-time environmental monitoring
-💡 Remote light control
-📡 WiFi-connected system for full automation

-🧪 Experimental Results
-✔️ Successfully captured & delivered images
-✔️ Accurate motion detection with minimal false triggers ✔️ Real-time interaction via Telegram commands
-✔️ Stable system performance under varying conditions

-📚 Read Our Research Paper
-You can check out our full research paper here for detailed system design, analysis, and future scope.
-🤝 Authors
-Axay Ram – axay19392@gmail.com
-Anurag Purohit – er.apurohit@gmail.com
+# 📷 Camera Surveillance System
+## 🔒 IoT-Based Motion Sensor Camera Surveillance System using ESP32-CAM & Telegram

+An intelligent IoT-based surveillance system designed to provide real-time security, smart automation, and remote monitoring using cost-effective hardware such as ESP32-CAM, PIR sensor, and Telegram Bot API.
+This system eliminates the need for traditional CCTV monitors by enabling instant alerts, image capture, and remote control through Telegram.

+---

+## 🧠 About the Project

+In today’s world, the demand for low-cost and intelligent security solutions is rapidly increasing.
+This project demonstrates a complete embedded IoT surveillance solution that:

+- Detects motion using a PIR sensor
+- Captures images using ESP32-CAM
+- Sends alerts and images instantly via Telegram
+- Monitors temperature and humidity using DHT11
+- Controls external devices such as lights or gates using a relay module

+The system supports two-way communication via Telegram, allowing users to monitor and control the system remotely from anywhere.

+---

+## 🔧 Hardware Used

+- ESP32-CAM (with OV2640 Camera)
+- PIR Sensor (Motion Detection)
+- DHT11 (Temperature & Humidity Sensor)
+- Relay Module (Light/Gate Control)
+- FTDI Programmer (for uploading code)

+---

+## 💻 Software & Tools

+- Arduino IDE
+- Telegram Bot API

+### Libraries Used
+- WiFi.h
+- esp_camera.h
+- UniversalTelegramBot.h
+- ArduinoJson
+- DHT.h

+---

+## 📐 System Architecture

+The ESP32-CAM acts as the core controller of the system.
+Sensors and relay modules are connected through GPIO pins.
+The ESP32-CAM connects to WiFi and communicates with the Telegram Bot, which serves as both the notification system and remote control interface.
+This architecture ensures real-time monitoring, automation, and reliable performance.

+---

+## 📸 Features

+- Motion-triggered image capture
+- Instant image delivery via Telegram
+- Real-time temperature and humidity monitoring
+- Remote control of lights or gate using relay
+- Fully automated WiFi-based IoT surveillance system

+---

+## 🧪 Experimental Results

+- Successfully captured and delivered images via Telegram
+- Accurate motion detection with minimal false triggers
+- Real-time interaction through Telegram commands
+- Stable system performance under varying environmental conditions

+---

+## 📚 Research Paper

+The complete system design, implementation details, performance analysis, and future scope are documented in our research paper.
+(Add paper link here if available)

+---

+## 🤝 Authors

+Axay Ram
+Email: axay19392@gmail.com

+Anurag Purohit
+Email: er.apurohit@gmail.com

 B.E.
+Students
-Students – Vishwakarma Government Engineering College, Ahmedabad
+Vishwakarma Government Engineering College, Ahmedabad

+---

-🧠 Future Scope
+## 🧠 Future Scope

-📹 Live video streaming
+- Live video streaming support
-☁️ Cloud storage integration
+- Cloud storage integration
-🧠 AI-powered threat detection
+- AI-powered threat detection and analysis

-📬 Let's Connect!
+---

+## 📬 Let’s Connect

-If this project inspired you, feel free to fork, star ⭐, or reach out to us.
-We'd love to hear your feedback or ideas for improvement!
+If this project inspired you, feel free to fork the repository, star it, or share your feedback and ideas.
+Contributions and suggestions are always welcome.

+---

+## 🔖 Tags

 #IoT #ESP32CAM #SurveillanceSystem #SmartSecurity #TelegramBot #EmbeddedSystems